YashaTat/Node-Generator/README.md

 ## View the results
 The program prints the used nodes, the assigned PCIs and corresponding KPIs for each assignment approach in a structured output format.

-## License
-This program is released under the MIT Licencse .
-Feel free to modify and improve the code.

 ## Author
 YashaTat - Developed as part of "Automated PCI Assignment xApp for OpenRAN-based 5G networks"